Prices: Up, up and away

 How is inflation measured?

 ● The Consumer Price Index (CPI).
-The most widely quoted inflation measure, this tracks the price change from month to month of a basket of goods and services used by the average consumer.
+The most widely quoted inflation measure tracks the price change from month to month of a basket of goods and services used by the average consumer.

 ● Producer Price Index (PPI).
 This measures inflation from the standpoint of sellers rather than consumers.